MohammadMaftoun/Imbalanced-learning-techniques/README.md

     Algorithmic Extensions:
         Balanced Random Forest: An extension of the Random Forest algorithm that balances the class distribution by adjusting the weights during training.
-        SMOTEBoost: Combines the SMOTE algorithm with boosting to generate synthetic samples for the minority class during each iteration of boosting.
+        SMOTEBoost: Combines the SMOTE algorithm with boosting to generate synthetic samples for the minority class during each boosting iteration.

     Cost-sensitive Meta-learning:
         MetaCost: A meta-learning algorithm that adjusts the misclassification costs based on the performance of the base learner.